mjlaali/ner-exercise/README.md

 # ner-exercise
 This is an implementation of using deep learning for the Named-Entity Recognizer.
-We have creted three representation over the dataset, namely:
+We have creted three representations over the dataset, namely:

 1. Character-Level CNN representation over words.
 2. Word-embedding representation.